Capital Projects > Capital Projects Parks and Public Places

 - DESCRIPTION: New four-way brick crosswalks at the Ninth Street intersections with Asbury Avenue and West Avenue are complete.
 Brick crosswalks at Asbury Avenue intersections with Eighth Street and 10th Street are also complete.
 The city will replace the uneven surfaces created by brick pavers throughout the downtown area.

-PROJECT UPDATE: Memorial pavers removed from the downtown sidewalks will be replaced in a pedestrian resting area between City Hall and Yianni's when work on the adjacent City Hall exterior project is complete .
+PROJECT UPDATE: Memorial pavers removed from the downtown sidewalks have been replaced in a pedestrian resting area between City Hall and Yianni's.
+Mulch around trees will be installed.

 CITY HALL EXTERIOR STABILIZATION